Tetreault-Pain-Imaging-Lab/ChronicPainDWI/README.md

 ## How to use this repository
 This repository was made for two reasons:
-1. To document the analysis of the DMRI data of the mentionned dataset done in our lab. (link to article ??? )
+1. To document the analysis of the DMRI data of the mentionned dataset done in our lab. (link to article ??? ).
+All the different parameters used at every step of the processing and analysis are presented in the scripts of this repository.

-2. To facilitate reproduction of our results or similar analysis on new data.
+3. To facilitate reproduction of our results or similar analysis on new data.

 It is made to be run on a Compute Canada Server, so if anyone intends to use these scripts locally or on another HPC, more significant adaptation of the scripts will be needed.